 1 - WHO ARE YOU AND WHAT DO YOU WANT?

-The difference between being a working musician and an artist, the connections that pay off, the different paths that work, and why you can die from exposure.
+The difference between being a working musician and an artist, the connections that pay off, the different paths that work, and ways to not die from exposure.

 2 - RECOGNIZING AND CREATING OPPORTUNITY.

-Networking and professionalism tips that will get you noticed and keep you in demand.
+Networking and professionalism tips that will get you noticed and keep you in demand, and ways to develop good social skills, even if it's not your nature to be social.

 3 – BRANDING & MARKETING.